DariaBerretta/RT_Solution_Assignment_01/robot-sim/README.md

 def drive(speed,seconds):
 	give to the two motors the same speed attend for the seconds indicates
-	turn down the motors
+	turn off the motors

 def turn(speed,seconds)
 	give to the two motors same speed but opposite attend for the seconds indicates
-	turn down the motors
+	turn off the motors

 def find_token_silver():
 	define distance as 100